metaborg/spoofax-pie/docs/tutorial/create_language_project.md

     3. Whether the parameter is required.
 Defaults to `#!cfg true`.
     4. Argument providers for this parameter that attempt to automatically provide a fitting argument.
 When providing an argument fails, the next argument provider in the list will be attempted.

-        Because this argument is a file, we want to try to infer the file from context, so we use `#!cfg Context(File)`.
-When we execute this command on a "Hello world" file in the IDE, Spoofax will automatically infer that file as the argument for the parameter.
+        Because this argument is a `ResourceKey` that should point to a readable resource, we want to try to infer the file from context, so we use `#!cfg Context(ReadableResource)`.
+When we execute this command on a "Hello world" file in the IDE, Spoofax will automatically infer that file as the argument for the parameter, because the file is a readable resource.

         Currently, Spoofax does not support running commands in the IDE without an argument provider, so a working argument provider is currently required.